Most Common Sports Injuries

 Who Gets Sports Injuries?

 Anyone who engages in physical activity is at risk of suffering a sports injury.
 However, athletes and active individuals are more susceptible.
-Sports injuries can affect people of all ages, but they are more common among:
+Most common sports injuries can affect people of all ages, but they are more common among:

 • Children and teenagers: With growing bones and developing muscles, young people are especially prone to injuries.